ml-cube/ml3-platform-docs/md-docs/user_guide/data.md

 In the next section we explain what is meant by the _Historical_, _Reference_ and _Production_ data.

 !!! info
-    You can see your uploaded data batches in its own page.
+    You can see your uploaded data batches in its own page in the web app.
     With information about the origin of data, the data categories it contains and what monitoring has been done.

 <figure markdown>
   ![Image title](../imgs/data_batches_examples.png)
   <figcaption>Examples of two valid and two invalid data batches.</figcaption>
 </figure>

+When uploading images on the platform, you also need to provide a mapping file that links the image filename to the sample ID and its timestamp.
+Likewise sample IDs, filenames must be unique across all the images uploaded for a task.

+!!! example
+    An example of a mapping file for images could be:
+    ``` csv
+    sample_id,time_id,file_name
+    abc123,1234,image_1.png
+    ```

+    Notice that we require the column with the file name to be named `file_name`.

 ## Data contexts